 - July – Committee review the content of the Architectural report on St Bricins and St Mogues.
 Of note it is NOT a robust feasibility report created by a design team of engineers and quantity surveyors as promised.
 The report uses out of date information from 2011 and has various in accuracies within and is missing several aspects of the building and facilities.
 The report does not look at the possibilities for the schools and the capacity for enrolment following proper investment and strategy.
 The SOS Committees are of the opinion that the content of the report is a copy and paste from older reports and this is further supported given no person(s) presented at the schools to conduct the research to complete this report.
 It is hugely disappointing this is the approach that has been taken and puts into question the entire process for what is a very serious situation.

-- 10th July – Given the concerns of the SOS Committees and Parents Association’s, the meeting scheduled for the week of the 11th July had to be postponed and this was communicated to the CMETB.
+- 10th July – Given the concerns of the SOS Committees and Parents Association’s, the meeting scheduled for the week of the 11th July had to be postponed and this was communicated to the CMETB with an openness to rescheduling when concerns could be addressed.
 We have provided CMETB with the detail of the inaccuracies in the report and concerns.
 This was also provided to Minister Joe McHugh, Department of Education and skills along with other detailed information.
 To date we have had no response to those retorts.

 - 22nd July – Detailed report on the nature of the engagement with the Chief Executive of CMETB and attachments relating to the inaccuracies of the Architectural report have been submitted to the Department of Education and Skills.